How to make time to workout as work-from-home dad

 As I was ramping up to start this newsletter, I wanted to make sure I was doing things right.

-While I work at an email marketing company and know a lot about it, I knew Brennan would provide a ton of valuable insight (and he has!).
+While I've worked at an email marketing company and know a lot about it, I knew Brennan would provide a ton of valuable insight (and he has!).

-I think all work-from-home dads should develop their personal brands online, and while you don’t NEED a newsletter to do that, this book is a great one to pick up if you want to turn your personal brand and newsletter into a proper business.
+I believe all WFH dads should develop their personal brands online, and while you don’t NEED a newsletter to do that, this book is a great one to pick up if you want to turn your personal brand and newsletter into a proper business.

 Thom Gibson